openhab/openhab-mycroft/README.md

 ### Configuration

-Add the block below to your `mycoft.conf` file:
+Add the block below to your `mycroft.conf` file:

 ```json
  "openHABSkill": {